ohac/sha1coin/doc/build-osx.md

 Creating a release build
 ------------------------

-A litecoind binary is not included in the Litecoin-Qt.app bundle.
-You can ignore this section if you are building `litecoind` for your own use.
+A sha1coind binary is not included in the Sha1coin-Qt.app bundle.
+You can ignore this section if you are building `sha1coind` for your own use.

 If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility: